cosmos/sdk-tutorials/academy/4-ibc/go-relayer.md

 Custom memos will have `rly(VERSION)` appended.
 For example, a memo of `My custom memo` running on relayer version `v2.0.0` would result in a transaction memo of `My custom memo | rly(v2.0.0)`.

-The `--memo` flag is also available for other `rly` commands also that involve sending transactions such as `rly tx link` and `rly start`.
+The `--memo` flag is also available for other `rly` commands that involve sending transactions, such as `rly tx link` and `rly start`.
 It can be passed there to override the `config.yaml` value if desired.

 To omit the memo entirely, including the default value of `rly(VERSION)`, use `-` for the memo.